2014 Massachusetts Question 1: State gas tax

-In 2013, the Democrat-controlled state legislature passed House Bill 3847, which raised the state's gas tax from 21 to 24 cents per gallon and automatically tied the tax rate to inflation for future years, meaning it would increase by the same annual percentage as the Consumer Price Index (CPI).
+In 2013, the Democratic-controlled state legislature passed House Bill 3847, which raised the state's gas tax from 21 to 24 cents per gallon and automatically tied the tax rate to inflation for future years, meaning it would increase by the same annual percentage as the Consumer Price Index (CPI).
 This marked the first increase in the tax since 1991.
 Given that the CPI has averaged approximately one or two percent during the past several years, the tax would likely increase by half a penny or less per year.

 Voter guide summary

 Support

 The measure is sponsored by the group Tank the Gas Tax.